Berkanktk/CyberSecurity/README.md

 `TO BE ADDED`
 ## Command Injection
 ## Directory Traversal
+## Authentication Bypass
+## Insecure Direct Object Reference
+Insecure Direct Object Reference(IDOR) is a type of access control vulnerability.

+This type of vulnerability can occur when a web server receives user-supplied input to retrieve objects (files, data, documents), too much trust has been placed on the input data, and it is not validated on the server-side to confirm the requested object belongs to the user requesting it.

+**An example of this:**
+Imagine you've just signed up for an online service, and you want to change your profile information.
+The link you click on goes to `http://shop.berkankutuk.dk/profile?user_id=1337`, and you can see your information.

+Curiosity gets the better of you, and you try changing the user_id value to 420 instead (`http://shop.berkankutuk.dk/profile?user_id=420`), and to your surprise, you can now see another user's information.
+You've now discovered an IDOR vulnerability!
+## File Inclusion
 ## Cross Site Request Forgery
 ## Cross Site Scripting
 **DOM-Based XSS**: This is when an attack payload is executed by manipulating the DOM (Document Object Model) in the target's browser.
 This type uses the client-side code instead of server-side code.